Our Home Learning consists of:

 Letters and Sounds Workbook-

 Our Letters and Sounds are taught in sets.
-At the end of a given set, a Workbook will be sent home for you and your child to complete together.
+At the end of a given set, a workbook will be emailed/sent home for you and your child to complete together.
 N.B. the pre-cursive font that we use in school will mean that some letters are more complicated than others.

 Along with their assigned reading book, children will be free and encouraged to select a book that appeals to them to bring home to share with you.
 These books may not be within the reading skill of your child yet and so need to be shared.